 AP-15 Expected Resources - 91.220(c)(1,2)

-LCG-CDP's CDBG and HOME allocations are based on Program Year 2024 award allocation data.
+The LCG year-one CDBG and HOME allocations are based on Program Year 2023 award allocation data.
 All other estimates are based on anticipated resources for the duration of the consolidated planning period.

 Anticipated Resources